SAP-archive/teched2020-INT166/exercises/ex2/README.md

 You will use Swagger UI, via any web browser, to call the Document Information Extraction Rest APIs.
 Swagger UI allows developers to effortlessly interact and try out every single operation an API exposes for easy consumption.
 For more information, see [Swagger UI](https://swagger.io/tools/swagger-ui/).

-In the service key you created for Document Information Extraction in the previous tutorial: [Set Up Account for Document Information Extraction](https://developers.sap.com/tutorials/cp-aibus-dox-service-instance-booster.html), you should find (outside the uaa section of the service key) an entry called url and another entry called swagger (as highlighted in the image below).
+In the service key you downloaded for Document Information Extraction in Exercise 2.1, you should find (outside the uaa section of the service key) an entry called url and another entry called swagger (as highlighted in the image below).

 1. To access the Document Information Extraction Swagger UI, add the swagger value (**/document-information-extraction/v1**) to the url value, paste it in any web browser and press Enter.
    <br>![](/exercises/ex2/images/02_05_1.png)